GoogleCloudPlatform/java-docs-samples/translate/cloud-client/README.md

 [Google Translate API][translate] provides a simple programmatic interface for translating an arbitrary string into any supported language.
-These sample Java applications demonstrate how to access the Cloud Storage API using the [Google Cloud Client Library for Java][google-cloud-java].
+These sample Java applications demonstrate how to access the Google Translate API using the [Google Cloud Client Library for Java][google-cloud-java].

 [translate]: https://cloud.google.com/translate/